xieweiAlex/English_Learning/words/2019/words-Nov.md

+If you’re underweight, you want to gain a balanced amount of muscle mass and subcutaneous fat rather than a lot of unhealthy belly fat.
+ICE departs California gang member convicted of manslaughter on same day he's releaed from prison

+We think of medical data as our last sacrosanct pieces of personal information
+Two days after its big (and slightly botched) unveiling, the Cybertruck is already racking up a lot of interest.

+What's the split-second decision you made that changed your life?
+neat freak

+Arrive at work feeling frazzled and scattered
+Apple's organizational crossroad
+gasket

+The best choice for you is wearing goggles with prescription

+near-sighed
 nearsightedness: myopia
 newer technologies do offer the possibility of a more precise LASIK procedure, with less risk of **complications**
 Finding the Best LASIK Surgeons